Art (ART)

 Color Theory 3 UNITS

-2.0 hours lecture, 4.0 hours laboratory
+1.5 hours lecture, 4.5 hours laboratory

 A star of visual expression, color is both physical and psychological.
 This course will explore the principles, theories, and applications of additive and subtractive color in two dimensions.
 Topics will include major historical and contemporary color systems, production of projects in applied color, and the elements of design as they apply to the optical perception of color.
-(C-ID ARTS 270) (CSU/UC)
+(C-ID ARTS 270) (CSU)

 ART-120